 Tip: This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.

-The 12-hour Aeroflot flight from Vietnam to Moscow was almost full of Vietnamese passengers, not very many Russians, and only a few other tourists – great people watching.
+The 12-hour Aeroflot flight from Vietnam to Moscow is almost full of Vietnamese passengers, not very many Russians, and only a few other tourists – great people watching.

-The actual flight was surprisingly good with very good food served.
-The only negative I have is with the cabin crew, they all looked as if they’re either attending a funeral or going to rip your head off.
+The actual flight is surprisingly good with very good food.
+The only negative I have is with the cabin crew, they all look as if they’re either attending a funeral or going to rip your head off.
 Not much smiling going on.
-The 2-hour connecting flight to Tallinn wasn’t too bad either.
+The 2-hour connecting flight to Tallinn isn’t too bad either.

 Left Vietnam in a torrential humid rain only to arrive in Tallinn under a blanket of snow!

 As it’s winter and snowing (have I mentioned the snow?), many sights are closed and not open again until April.

 There are however, still a plethora of ancient architecture and museums to occupy anyone’s thirst to explore this beautiful city.

 Lose yourself in the wonderful Old Town founded in the 11th century with 13th Century buildings and steeped in Medieval history, glorious architecture, pastry shops, restaurants, and life.

 Spend days just wandering around in the cobbled streets stumbling upon ancient buildings.